-Par-cooking is a technique that can help you get dinner on the table fast.
+Par-cooking is a technique that can help you get dinner on the table fast, including your Good And Fugly vegetables.
 So, what is it, and how do you do it?

 So, what exactly is par-cooking?